DHyperYT/FortnitEventManifests/README.md

 # READ THIS
-You can use this repository to download manifests on EasyInstaller or legendary.
+You can use this repository to download versions on EasyInstaller or legendary.